infojunkie/musicxml-mscx/README.md

 # Usage
 - To run tests, `mscore` should be on the `PATH`
 - `npm install && npm test`
-- `npm run --silent convert:mscx /path/to/score.musicxml instrumentsFile=/path/to/MuseScore/share/instruments/instruments.xml styleFile=/path/to/MuseScore/stylesheet.mss`
+- `npm run --silent convert:mscx /path/to/score.musicxml instrumentsFile=/path/to/MuseScore/share/instruments/instruments.xml styleFile=/path/to/MuseScore/stylesheet.mss > score.mscx`

 # Examples
 Screenshot of an [official MusicXML example](https://w3c.github.io/musicxml/musicxml-reference/examples/tutorial-apres-un-reve/) converted to MuseScore format.
 There are subtle differences from what MuseScore itself would import from MusicXML.